Bill Wilson (Scottish politician): As an MSP

 At the 2007 Scottish Parliament election, Wilson stood in the West Renfrewshire constituency and also on the party list for the West of Scotland region.
 In West Renfrewshire he came third, the SNP dropping behind the Conservatives who took second place to Labour.
 He was elected on the regional list and sworn in as a Member of the Scottish Parliament.

 Wilson's maiden speech to the Scottish Parliament, delivered on 6 June 2007, underlined his belief in the links between crime and deprivation and his commitment to social justice.

 His campaigns have included awareness of the negative health impact of depleted uranium on service personnel and civilians, equity fines for corporate crimes, as well as promotion of Scots language.

 Joining the Scottish Greens

 Following the 2017 General Election campaign Wilson left the SNP and subsequently joined the Scottish Green Party.
 On 28 June 2018 he was elected Co-Convener of the Edinburgh Branch of the Scottish Greens, standing down in 2019.
 In the 2021 Scottish Parliament election he stood on the Lothian List for the Scottish Green Party as the 10th of 12 candidates.
-The party won two seats in the region.
+While the party won two seats out the seven available in the region, Wilson's candidacy was unsuccessful.

 Recent activity

 After standing as a candidate for the Scottish Green Party in the 2021 Scottish Parliament election, Bill Wilson has remained active in party affairs but has not held national office.
-As of July 2025, he has not stood for or been elected to a leadership position in the party's ongoing leadership contest.As of July 2025, he has not stood for or been elected to a leadership position in the party's ongoing leadership contest.